ElvisAlive-Tone/updipcb/README.md

 ![PCB](img/pcb.jpg)

-* (1) Angled female 5 pin header for direct connection to USB UART dongle, **MAKE SURE pins order matches** as some dongles hawe diferent order!
+* (1) Angled female 5 pin header for direct connection to USB UART dongle, **MAKE SURE pins order matches** as some dongles have different order!
 * (2) Male 5 pin header for connection to USB UART dongle using wires
 * (3) Programmed chip VCC voltage selector (5V, 3V3 or nothing) - voltage source is USB dongle
-* (4) DIL connector for zero force and other adapters with selectable UPDI pin (5).
+* (4) DIL connector for zero force and other programmed chip adapters with selectable UPDI pin (5).
 Can be used to plug 8 and more pins (14, 20) packages, which have different UPDI pin location.

 ![Zero force](img/zero-force.png)